Narrative Attacks: A New Threat Vector for Security Leaders

 How big is the problem?

-• $78B lost each year to private firms due to disinformation
+- $78B lost each year to private firms due to narrative attacks

-• 88% of investors consider disinformation attacks on corporations a serious issue
+- 88% of investors consider narrative attacks on corporations a serious issue

 Narrative attacks have quickly become a top priority for every executive team, especially cybersecurity leaders because they are best positioned to understand and protect against cyber risks.
 More and more security leaders reach out to us directly (from financial institutions, consumer brands, critical infrastructure, healthcare, etc.) inquiring about our Narrative Intelligence Platform, as these attacks are a significant blind spot to their team and see the problem as only worsening.
 They want to bring this visibility to executive leadership to demonstrate their value and to protect the company.